As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Decrease mixer speed to low and add the flour mixture.
 Beat on low until dough has formed and no more pockets of flour remain.
 Cover bowl with plastic wrap or foil and refrigerate for at least 2 hours and up to 3 days.
 If chilling longer than 2 hours, allow dough to sit at room temperature for 15 minutes before rolling into balls.

-- Using a cookie scoop and your hands, roll dough into balls approximately 1 and 1/2 Tablespoons in size and place no more than 6 dough balls on a prepared baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies) and your hands, roll dough into balls approximately 1 and ½ Tablespoons in size and place no more than 6 dough balls on a prepared baking sheet.
 Bake cookies for 10-11 minutes.
 Cookies will look underdone.
 Remove baking sheet from oven and allow to cool for 3 minutes.